-While the Chukka style of boot can be encountered in a wide range of styles and materials, Beckett Simonon has chosen to go the way of class with their Ellis model line.
+While the Chukka style of boot can be encountered in a wide range of styles and materials, Beckett Simonon has chosen to go the way of elegance with their Ellis model line.

 The dark brown color of the upper also pushes the Ellis further into the formal dimension.
 Interestingly, the leather’s hue appears to change with lighting, leaning towards black in the dark and evolving a deep red tint in direct light.

 The sole on the Ellis is Blake-stitched and constructed of leather, as opposed to the rubber soles commonly found in many boot styles.
 Additionally, the heel is stacked leather with a rubber bottom to ensure durability.